• Reading time:25 mins read

 • Water-Resistant Soft-Sided Case;

-• Easy to set up and focus.
+• Easy to set up and focus on.

 Cons: